-- 1. Import the installation package into Genesys Administrator: - a.
-On the Deployment tab of Genesys Administrator, select Import. - b.
-Select Installation CD-ROM. - c.
-Click Next. - d.
-Browse to the MediaInfo.xml file on the CD or the CD image location on the network (the path must be in UNC format). - e.
-Click Next - f.
-To import the installation package, select GRE for your operating system as well as the appropriate type in the list: - For Management Framework 8.1, the type is Business Rules Execution Server. - For Management Framework 8.0 and earlier, the type is Genesys Generic Server. - g.
-Select Next to start the import. - h.
-Click Finish when the import is complete.
+Import the installation package into Genesys Administrator

+- 1. On the Deployment tab of Genesys Administrator, select Import. - 2.
+Select Installation CD-ROM. - 3.
+Click Next. - 4.
+Browse to the MediaInfo.xml file on the CD or the CD image location on the network (the path must be in UNC format). - 5.
+Click Next. - 6.
+To import the installation package, select GRE for your operating system as well as the appropriate type in the list: - For Management Framework 8.1, the type is Business Rules Execution Server. - For Management Framework 8.0 and earlier, the type is Genesys Generic Server. - 7.
+Select Next to start the import. - 8.
+Click Finish when the import is complete. - 2.
+Install the GRE IP.